Glaucoma Evaluation and Treatment

 Eye drops either reduce the formation of fluid in the front of the eye or increase its outflow.
 It is very important to carefully follow your eye drop regimen to achieve healthy eye pressure and prevent vision loss.
 There can be side effects and some glaucoma drugs affect the heart and lungs.
 Be sure to tell your doctor about all other medications you are currently taking or are allergic to.

-Your doctor may try various types and combination of eye drops to treat your glaucoma.
+Your doctor may try various types and combinations of eye drops to treat your glaucoma.
 He or she may also recommend glaucoma laser surgery or microsurgery.

 Wolfe Eye Clinic has expertise in evaluating and treating all types of glaucoma.
-Wolfe Eye Clinic offers complete glaucoma treatment services throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer and Waterloo.
+Wolfe Eye Clinic offers complete glaucoma treatment services throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer, Waterloo, and Pleasant Hill.

-Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any glaucoma-related questions or to schedule an appointment with one of our glaucoma specialists: Dr. John Trible, Dr. Benjamin Mason or Dr. Ryan Vincent.
+Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any glaucoma-related questions or to schedule an appointment with one of our glaucoma specialists: Dr. John Trible, Dr. Benjamin Mason, Dr. Robert Null or Dr. Ryan Vincent.